Darlington02/min-starknet/Readme.md

 **PS: Ensure to follow along with the repo, in the order specified below for maximum efficiency, and always read the code comments to effectively understand the underlying codes, AND might be useful to also note that goerli2 was the network mostly used throughout development**

+Finally, this repository is targeted at those with basic understanding of how Cairo and StarkNet works.
+If you do not understand basic Cairo syntax, then take out time to first go through my Journey through Cairo series on [medium](https://medium.com/@darlingtonnnam).

 ## MIN-ENS
 Min-ens is a simple implementation of a namespace service in Cairo.
 It contains a single external function `store_name` and a single view function `get_name`.
 A storage variable `names` which is a mapping of **address** to **name**, is also used to store the names assigned to every address, and an event **stored_name** which is emitted each time a name is stored!